-Daniel Hellinger, PhD, is a Emeritus Professor of International Relations.
-After earning the PhD from Rutgers University and a short stint elsewhere, he joined the Webster University faculty in 1979.
-Dr. Hellinger is an expert of Latin America.
+Daniel Hellinger, PhD, is an Emeritus Professor of International Relations.
+After earning a PhD from Rutgers University and a short stint elsewhere, he joined the Webster University faculty in 1979.
+Dr Hellinger is an expert in Latin America.
 His most recent books are, Comparative Politics of Latin America: Democracy at Last?
 (Routledge, 3rd edition, 2021), Global Security Watch: Venezuela (Praeger 2012), and Bolivarian Democracy in Venezuela: Participation, Politics and Culture (contributor, and co-editor with David Smilde, Duke University, 2011).
-Dr. Hellinger has been a Senior Research Scholar at St. Antony’s College, Oxford, lectured at the Central University of Venezuela and the Shanghai Institute for Finance and Economics, and has been a Fulbright scholar at the Universidad Católica in Valparaíso, Chile, and the Universidad Autónoma de Madrid, Spain.
+Dr Hellinger has been a Senior Research Scholar at St. Antony’s College, Oxford, lectured at the Central University of Venezuela and the Shanghai Institute for Finance and Economics, and has been a Fulbright scholar at the Universidad Católica in Valparaíso, Chile, and the Universidad Autónoma de Madrid, Spain.
 He is a participating editor for Latin American Perspectives and was the founding Chair of the Executive Board for the Center for Democracy in the Americas in Washington D.C.
-He has provided over 60 export opinions supporting asylum petitions in the U.S., mostly on Venezuela.
+He has provided over 60 export opinions supporting asylum petitions in the U.S., mostly about Venezuela.

 Dr Alejandro Velasco